onionsapp/Onions-iOS/README.md

 Build and run the App.
 If everything works, we're in business!
 If not, go through the Parse installation process and make sure you followed all of the directions for adding the Framework, and that all of the extra frameworks are installed as well.

+## Parse/API Objects

+Using the Parse SDK has a multitude of benefits over writing a server in Ruby or Go (or any other compilable web framework) in upholding the main goal of this app.
+Parse keeps us honest.
+The server *must* only be a storer of data; there should never be any functions that run on the server on data.
+We shouldn't be encrypting things after they get to the server, that introduces many more attack vectors into the equation.
+Knowing that Parse is a 3rd party, and that there is less friction to get in and see the data, means that we can't afford to run functions on the server.
+This is a good thing.

+With that being said, there are only two data tables right now, Users and Onions.

+**Users**

+A user is only used to authenticate which data to grab from the server to then bring back to the phone, or in the opposite way of saving data associated to a user id.
+A user also contains a <code>Pro</code> and <code>ProReceipt</code> that categorize whether a user is Pro, and the transactionIdentifier that is successfully returned from an SKPaymentTransaction item on sale of the Pro version.
+I'm not doing anything with the receipt yet, but I'm keeping hold of this property just in case something happens in the future as extra assurance that a user did buy Pro and didn't flub the system somehow.

+**Onion**

+The Onion object contains four important properties necessary to the app.

+* <code>onionTitle</code> - The title property
+* <code>onionInfo</code> - The info property
+* <code>iterations</code> - The iteration count used in the PBKDF2 key-stretching algorithm (10,000 currently)
+* <code>userId</code> - The parameter that links the onion to a certain user (<code>[[PFUser currentUser] objectId]</code>)

+We're using the iterations as a future-proof property so that as computers get faster, we can change the number of rounds for PBKDF2 dynamically.
+This property means that we can make the <code>kDefaultIterations</code> go up for encryption of new onions, and keep backwards compatibility to older Onions.